 With the easing of COVID-19 restrictions, our regular meetings have resumed.
 Please respect all current government guidelines for infection control.

-NPQ Townsville meets at 7pm on the second Wednesday of the month, February to November, in Annandale Community Centre.
-Visitors interested in native plants are welcome to attend these meetings.
-At the meetings we confirm details of our next excursion, usually scheduled for the following Sunday.
+NPQ Townsville meets at 7pm on the second Wednesday of the month, February to November.
+We will be changing to a new meeting venue in November.
+Members will receive details in the newsletter.
+At each meeting we confirm plans for our next excursion, usually scheduled for the following Sunday.